Codingal > Coding for kids > Blogs > Master Pac-Man in Python: Your Ultimate Guide to Game Development

 • Inky (Cyan): The Fickle – Inky’s behavior is more complex, often influenced by both Pac-Man’s position and Blinky’s position.
 His target tile might be a reflection of Pac-Man’s position relative to Blinky, making him unpredictable.

 • Clyde (Orange): The Pokey – Clyde is the least predictable.
 He chases Pac-Man when close but retreats to his corner of the maze when Pac-Man gets too close.
-His target tile switches between Pac-Man’s location and a fixed corner of the maze based on proximity.

 During ‘frightened’ mode (when Pac-Man eats a power pellet), ghosts typically reverse direction and move randomly, avoiding Pac-Man.
-This adds a crucial strategic element to the game.

 Pathfinding: Navigating the Maze